thenick775/personal-website/README.md

-This is the home of my personal website.
-Desktop and mobile friendly.
+This is the home of my personal website, desktop and mobile friendly.

+I thought after a few years and a few jobs, that my website needed a new look!

 I chose to make this project with Hugo, as an exercise in learning something new.